JerryFleming/PyDoc/library/signal.rst

 A Python signal handler does not get executed inside the low-level (C) signal handler.
-Instead, the low-level signal handler sets a flag which tells the :term:`virtual machine` to execute the corresponding Python signal handler at a later point(for example at the next :term:`bytecode` instruction).
+Instead, the low-level signal handler sets a flag which tells the :term:`虚拟机` to execute the corresponding Python signal handler at a later point(for example at the next :term:`字节码` instruction).
 This has consequences:

 * It makes little sense to catch synchronous errors like :const:`SIGFPE` or